temenostech/temenos-platform-documentation/docfx_project/home/techguides/stream.md

 - We can just go and delete this stream (even if it has the stable_dev associated to it).

 Example 2:
-- Suppose we have created a stream named Dev that has the default stage (stable_dev) and also a stage named Primary_stage, without configuring further components and products.
+- Suppose we have created a stream named Dev that has the default stage (demo_stage) and also a stage named Primary_stage, without configuring further components and products.
-- In order to be able to delete a stream that has **more than the stable_dev stage**, we need first to go and delete the stages attached to it.
+- In order to be able to delete a stream that has **more than the demo_stage**, we need first to go and delete the stages attached to it.
-- Go first to Stages button on the left menu > Select first your stream (top right) > Select the stage that you want to delete (others then stable_dev - *because this stage cannot be deleted*) > And click the delete button.
+- Go first to Stages button on the left menu > Select first your stream (top right) > Select the stage that you want to delete (others then demo_stage - *because this stage cannot be deleted*) > And click the delete button.

 ![](./images/streams-delete-stage.png)

-- Go back to Streams and you will notice that your stream has only the stable_dev stage associated, therefore you are able to delete the stream.
+- Go back to Streams and you will notice that your stream has only the demo_stage stage associated, therefore you are able to delete the stream.
 Click the Delete button.

 ![](./images/streams-delete-streams.png)